 “The fierce urgency of now,” as Dr. Martin Luther King Jr. stated, is long overdue.
 We are the ones who can forge real change in our own communities.
 As our cities, towns, and counties rebuild from the pandemic, we can create a new foundation that replaces white supremacy and racism with an aggressive respect for human rights.

-- This is a highly competitive program with no more than 20 participants.
+- This is a highly competitive program with no more than 20 ICMA member participants.

 - Successful candidates will be notified in July.

-- The date the first meeting of the institute will convene is TBD.
-It will be a 3-hour commitment and when the exact date is identified, we will send an update.
+- The date the first meeting of the institute will convene is at the ICMA Annual Conference.
+It will be from 9:00 AM - 4:00 PM.
+Our first virtual meeting will be a 3-hour commitment, in October, and when the exact date is identified, we will send an update.

 July: Successful candidates will be notified